Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - Weaker intent data and automation features vs. Apollo

-Best for: Sales reps who need quick, accurate contact lookups; recruiters sourcing candidates; small teams that want enrichment without enterprise contracts.
+Best for: Sales reps who need quick contact lookups; recruiters sourcing candidates; small teams that want enrichment without enterprise contracts.

 5 More Platforms Worth Knowing

-Exploding Topics ($39–249/mo) — Identifies rapidly growing companies and market trends 6–12 months before mainstream awareness using search data and social signals.
-I've used their "Trending Companies" feed to spot two investment opportunities that weren't on anyone else's radar yet.
-Best for trend-first investors and competitive intelligence.
+Exploding Topics ($39-249/mo) — Identifies rapidly growing companies and market trends 6-12 months before mainstream awareness using search data and social signals.
+I've used their "Trending Companies" feed to spot two investment opportunities that weren't on anyone else's radar.
+The Investor plan at $99/month adds trend forecasting and trending startups data.
+Best for trend-first investors.

-Owler (Free / Pro $39/user/mo) — Community-powered competitive intelligence with real-time news alerts and company updates.
+Owler (Free / Pro $39/user/mo) — Community-powered competitive intelligence with real-time news alerts.
+The free tier now covers up to 5 companies with 1 company profile per month — more limited than before.
 I keep Owler alerts on for about 30 companies in my space — it's the fastest way to catch competitor news without paying for PitchBook.
-The best free option for casual company monitoring.

-Affinity (~$1,000–2,000+/mo per firm) — Relationship intelligence CRM that auto-maps your network from email and calendar.
-Used by 3,000+ customers including hundreds of VC firms for sourcing deals through warm connections.
-I've seen VCs swear by this tool for tracking deal flow and relationship touchpoints.
+Affinity (from ~$2,000/yr per user) — Relationship intelligence CRM that auto-maps your network from email and calendar data.
+Essential-tier contracts for teams of 5-15 users run $12,000-35,000/year.
+Used by hundreds of VC firms for tracking deal flow and relationship touchpoints.
+If you pair Affinity for relationship mapping with Peony for secure sharing, you cover the full deal pipeline.

-Clearbit → HubSpot Breeze Intelligence (Credit-based via HubSpot) — Formerly Clearbit (acquired by HubSpot for $150M in 2023), now integrated as Breeze Intelligence.
-Note: Clearbit's standalone free tools were sunset in April 2025.
+Clearbit (now HubSpot Breeze Intelligence) (Credit-based via HubSpot) — Formerly Clearbit (acquired by HubSpot for $150M in 2023), now integrated as Breeze Intelligence.
+Clearbit's standalone free tools were sunset in April 2025.
 Only practical if you're already in HubSpot's ecosystem.

 How to Choose the Right Alternative

-After testing all of these platforms, here's how I think about it — your primary goal should determine your tool:
+After testing all of these platforms, your primary goal should determine your tool:

 Finding and researching companies: Crunchbase, PitchBook, CB Insights, Tracxn